Coral Reef Ecosystem Accounting

 Classification within IUCN GET

-For national accounting purposes, coral reef ecosystem types may be further disaggregated based on geomorphological class (fringing, barrier, atoll, patch), depth zone (reef flat, reef crest, fore-reef slope), or dominant benthic community (hard coral dominated, soft coral dominated, algal dominated)[10].
-This disaggregation follows the principles for adapting the SEEA Ecosystem Type Reference Classification to national circumstances described in SEEA EA paragraphs 3.22-3.24[11].
+For national accounting purposes, coral reef ecosystem types may be further disaggregated based on geomorphological class (fringing, barrier, atoll, patch), depth zone (reef flat, reef crest, fore-reef slope), or dominant benthic community (hard coral dominated, soft coral dominated, algal dominated)[8], following SEEA EA paragraphs 3.22-3.24[9].

 Structure of extent accounts